Banisteriopsis caapi (Banis-c/Ayah) = Liane/= Yage/= Banis-c./Aya./= “Spirit of the dead”/= Magic vine/Blätter/= Kletterpflanze

 Emphysema and collapsed lung.

-Extremities: Gaunt, fleshless people.
+Extremeties: Gaunt, fleshless people.

-Scarred tissue less elastic muscles and the porose bones, leading to a tendency to dislocation and crumbling joints
+scarred tissue less elastic muscles and the porose bones, leading to a tendency to dislocation and crumbling joints

 Generals: